shekspir55/micron/README.md

 # Prerequirements

 The only pre requirement is for you to have a [docker installed](https://docs.docker.com/engine/install/).
+You also need to have `make` command available.

+If you don't have make you can run commands from `Makefile` directly in the terminal simulator.

 #### Project backend was set up from scratch, no boilerplates were used